Source: www.ehow.com | Click here for the entire article

 4: Mulch landscape plants to help the soil retain moisture and to keep plant roots cool.
 Mulch the container plants, as well.

 5: During the hottest parts of the summer, do not fertilize your plants.
 They slow their growth during the hot days to fight the heat; you do not want to put fertilizer on them to encourage them to grow at this time.
 Flowering annuals are the exception to this rule.
 These short-lived landscape showstoppers benefit from regular feedings to keep their blooms lush during the summer heat.

 6: Keep your eyes open for insect infestations and treat the culprits as soon as you see them.
 Limit summer pruning to the removal of only dead or diseased branches.

-Stay tuned for details on how to easily get a Beneva Flowers Giftcard for just ‘Liking’ our page on Facebook!
+Stay tuned for details on how to easily get a Beneva Giftcard for just ‘Liking’ our page on Facebook!